Pabl0Parra/Netflix-clone-React-Tsx/README.md

 > **Note**
 > There might be several things to improve.
 > This project aims to show how to use the features mentioned above.
-> So I welcome anyone who wants to contribute.
+> I welcome anyone who wants to contribute.